LordHarsh/LordHarsh/README.md

-## Hi there, I am Harsh and you can call me....Harsh 👋
+## Hi there, I am Harsh and you can call me....Harsh (he/him/his)👋

 ## Currently working on
 * A Neural style transfer project where artistic features and style of an image will be transfered to another image.

 * A stone paper scissors✂- Here, you can play game with your computer by showing the symbol from your hand and computer will recognize it automatically using webcom.
 I will be using a custom machine learning model to do so.
 The image data I will collect will be from Kaggle, web scrapping and possibly a custom data too.

+## Planning to do next...
+* Improve the Face detection project by-
+   * Adding a new better trained model (probably by using `VGGFace` data).
+   * Adding support for live webcam.
+   * Its gonna be fun...🤩
+* Create a ML algorithm to play chess.
+  * Learn and understand `reinforcement learning`, then create an algorithm which can play chess with itself and create new stratigies from scratch.
+  * Then make it play my school's chess club members.😂